-We’ve seen economic espionage in spy novels containing intrigue and mystery.
-We've also seen it in James Bonds films with a suave hero rooting out foreign evil-doers and in Mission Impossible storylines, saturated with complicated international criminal syndicates attempting to steal trade secrets from the United States.
+We’ve read about economic espionage in spy novels and Mission Impossible storylines, saturated with complicated international criminal syndicates attempting to steal trade secrets from the United States.
 Economic espionage has been the intrigue of pop culture since the Cold War and beyond.
 But what does espionage really mean?
 Is it a clandestine, foreign-sponsored plot?
 Is there really a Tom Cruise-like character investigating all the ways foreign entities attempt to ravage the U.S. government or U.S. corporations of proprietary information?
 Partially, yes.

 While corporate espionage can cause significant financial losses to businesses across the country, pinning down the exact actions that cause a person to be in violation of the law is a little more challenging.
 Let’s explore economic espionage below by looking at the federal law prohibiting it, real-life examples, and what to do if you’ve been charged with a crime against the government.